 There are no laptops or phones allowed in the pavilion.
 Instead, visitors are invited to sit at a long communal workbench create lanterns out of paper, which is then displayed on the ceiling.

 The idea of this task is to help the brain to focus and help invoke a sense of mindfulness.
 This repetitiveness is reflected in the slatted timber walls of the pavilion, which is where the name of the construct stems from.

-“On Repeat” is open to the public for the duration of the London Design Festival.
-The pavilion forms part of the festival's Shoreditch Design Triangle, which celebrates the creative industry in east London.
+‘On Repeat’ is accessible to the public while the London Design Festival is on.
+The pavilion is part of the Shoreditch Design Triangle festival, which recognizes the creative sector in East London.

 Image credit: https://www.dezeen.com/